|Pvt. Gordon M. Newman

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
-There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two.
-It than sank into the water.
+There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two as it sank into the water.

 Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
-When they spotted the POWs in the water, they strafed them.
-They stopped when they realized that there were Japanese in the water too.
+When the planes spotted the POWs in the water, they strafed them.
+They stopped strafing when the pilots realized that there were Japanese in the water too.
 The good thing about the depth charges was that they kept sharks away from the POWs.

 A Japanese tanker, Eiyo Maru, had been hit by torpedoes and spilled oil and gasoline into the water.
-The ship ran aground.
-The Japanese quickly set up machineguns and fired on the POWs.
+The ship was run aground to prevent it from sinking.
+The Japanese quickly set up machine-guns on the ship and fired on the POWs.
 Japanese soldiers, in life boats from other ships in the convoy, attempted to hunt down the POWs swimming in the water.
 If they found a man, they shot him.
 What saved many lives was that with dusk it became harder for the Japanese to see them.